simonmarqvard/Participate/README.md

 ![](view2.png)

 <p> The application is built using peer.js, electron.js and Robot.js.
 The project
 consists of two pieces: A Desktop application and a webpage.
-The webpage is the central command from which you can take control of other computers (In this case www.simonmjensen.com).
+The webpage (www.simonmjensen.com) is the central command from which you can take control of other computers.
 The computers you want to remote control must have the application installed and running.
 The source code for both parts is available on this page. </p>

 ![](part.gif)